viperproject/gobra/docs/tutorial.md

   res, ok := <- c
   if (ok) {
     unfold sendInvariant!<_!>(res)
-    // we should have write access and thus can write to it
+    // we now have write access after unfolding the invariant:
-    // before being able to fold again, we have to revert the value:
     *res = *res + 1
-    // send pointer and permission back:
+    // fold the invariant and send pointer and permission back: fold sendInvariant!<_!>(res)
-    fold sendInvariant!<_!>(res)
     c <- res
   }